Implement programmable phase-to-phase and phase-to-ground fault breaker system

 The ground resistance Rg is automatically set to 106 ohms when the ground fault option is not programmed.
 For example, to program a fault between the phases A and B you need to select the Phase A and Phase B block parameters only.
 To program a fault between the phase A and the ground, you need to select the Phase A and Ground parameters and specify a small value for the ground resistance.

-to close the breakers.
-If the Three-Phase Fault block
+commonly used to close the breakers.
+If the Three-Phase Fault block is set in

 Series Rs-Cs snubber circuits are included in the model.
 They can be optionally connected to the fault breakers.
 If the Three-Phase Fault block is in series with an inductive circuit, an open circuit or a current source, you must use the snubbers.